How to Become a Product Manager: The Ultimate Guide

 • Tap your professional network.
 Use tools like LinkedIn or college alum communities to find contacts (or friends of contacts) in product.
 You’ll be surprised at how many product professionals are just 1 or 2 degrees of separation away from you.

-• Pragmatic’s Alumni Community: Anyone who has taken a Product course with Pragmatic Institute has access to Pragmatic’s Alumni Community, an online community of thousands of product professionals who have completed courses and certifications from Pragmatic.
-You can connect with product pros eager to offer advice and best practices to industry veterans and new professionals.
+• Leverage Pragmatic’s Alumni Community.
+Anyone who has taken a Product course with Pragmatic Institute has access to Pragmatic’s Alumni Community, an online community of thousands of product professionals who have completed courses and certifications from Pragmatic.
+You can connect with product pros who are eager to offer advice and best practices to industry veterans and new professionals.

 Above all, you should network in a way that feels comfortable.
 Professional events, conferences, and casual mixers are great options for connecting with multiple people.
 Or, if you want to have a deeper conversation with one person, one-on-one conversations over coffee might be preferable.
 You can also join professional forums (on Slack, Discord, or Reddit) to chat and connect with other product pros virtually.